 Everything You Need to Know About Fuel Injector Cleaners

 If you’ve never experienced your engine losing power even if it was regularly maintained, you are one of the lucky few.
-Clogged up fuel injectors are so common that every auto-part shop has dozens of different so-called “Fuel Injector Cleaners” that purportedly can clean your entire fuel system and make your engine work like new again.
+Clogged up fuel injectors are so common that every auto parts shop has dozens of different so-called “fuel injector cleaners” that purportedly can clean your entire fuel system and make your engine work like new again.
 That is if it doesn’t have other problems already.